rook/rook/design/ceph/ceph-config-updates.md

   the `/var/lib/ceph/<daemon_type>/ceph-<daemon_id>` directory for daemon data within containers.
 If possible, mapping the `dataDirHostPath/<rook_daemon_data_dir>` path on hosts to this default location in the container is preferred.

+  !!!
+Note
-  - Note that currently, `dataDirHostPath` is mapped directly to containers, meaning that each daemon container has access to other daemon containers' host-persisted data.
+    Currently, `dataDirHostPath` is mapped directly to containers, meaning that each daemon container has access to other daemon containers' host-persisted data.
 Modifying Rook's behavior to only mount the individual daemon's data dir into the container as proposed here will be a small security improvement on the existing behavior.